awsdocs/amazon-workdocs-user-guide/doc_source/client_add_files.md

 1. For **Actions**, choose **Upload new version** and select the new version of the file to upload\.

-You can download files or folders from the web client\.
+You can also download files or folders from the web client\.

 **To download files or folders**
-+ In the web client, use one of the following ways:
++ In the web client, do one of the following:
   + Select the files or folders to download\.
 For **Actions**, choose **Download**\.
   + Open the file\.
 For **Actions**, choose **Download**\.
   + Open the folder\.
 For the folder name, choose **Download**\.